-The streets of Barcelona comprise a battlefield which continues to host skirmishes and more enduring clashes between armed police and local people.
+The streets of Barcelona comprise a battlefield which continues to host skirmishes and more enduring clashes between armed police, the civil guard, the army, and local people.

 Friday, July 17th, 1936: